dbuscombe-usgs/Coastseg_manuscript/paper.md

 # Implementation of core SDS workflow

 ## Architecture & Design

-CoastSeg is installable as a pip package into a conda environment.
-CoastSeg’s notebooks are accessed from GitHub.
-We also created a pip package for the Coastsat workflow in order to a) improve the CoastSat method's software implementation without affecting the parent repository, and b) to install as a pip package into a conda environment, rather than duplicate code from CoastSat. ``CoastSeg`` is built with a object-oriented architecture, where elements required by the ``CoastSat`` workflow such as Regions of Interest (ROIs), reference shorelines, and transects are represented as distinct classes on the map.
-Each class stores data specific to that feature type as well as encompassing methods for styling the feature on the map, downloading default features, and executing various post-processing functions.

 At a high level, ``CoastSeg`` is designed to be an accessible and extendible hub for both ``CoastSat``-based and alternate workflows, each of which is implemented in a single notebook.
 The user is therefore presented with a single menu of notebooks, each of which calls on a common set of core functionalities provided by ``Coastseg-package`` and ``Coastsat--package``, and exporting data to common file formats and conventions.

+CoastSeg is installable as a pip package into a conda environment. ``CoastSeg`` notebooks are accessed from GitHub.
+We also created a pip package for the ``Coastsat`` workflow in order to a) improve the ``CoastSat`` method's software implementation without affecting the parent repository, and b) to install as a pip package into a conda environment, rather than duplicate code from CoastSat.

+``CoastSeg`` is built with a object-oriented architecture, where elements required by the ``CoastSat`` workflow such as Regions of Interest, reference shorelines, and transects are represented as distinct classes on the map.
+Each class stores data specific to that feature type as well as encompassing methods for styling the feature on the map, downloading default features, and executing various post-processing functions.

 ## Improvements to the CoastSat workflow

 ### Accessibility
-Browser-based.
-Interactive map and controls
-Reference shorelines & Transects provided
-Transect slope and shoreline metadata data available on hover Error handling - Error messages tell users how to fix their problem.
-The program generates report files Wiki and improved documentation
-Researched min, max, and recommended values for all settings A set of utility scripts for common data i/o tasks Visual project management aids (e.g. reference buffer plotted)
+``CoastSeg`` facilitates entirely browser-based workflows with an interactive webmap and ipywidget controls (Figure A).
+It interfaces with the Zenodo API to download reference shorelines for any location in the world [REF Buscombe and Fitzpatrick 2023] as well as transects, themselves providing beachface slope metadata [REF Buscombe and Fitzpatrick 2023] available on hover.
+We have implemented rigorous error handling using developer log files, user report files, and informative error messages that suggest problem fixes.
+We have also provided a set of utility scripts for common data i/o tasks, oftem the result of specific requests from our software testers (see Acknowledgements).
+As well as a project wiki and improved documentation, we have researched min, max, and recommended values for all settings, and have provided visual project management aids.

 ### Performance
-Faster and more stable (uninterruptible) image downloading Replaced non-cross-platform components (e.g. pkl) Additional filtering options
+Faster and more stable (uninterruptible) image downloading ... more details

-Turn on/off cloud mask
-Filter by image size and no data pixels in image
+Replaced non-cross-platform components (e.g. pkl)

+We added helpful workflow components such as image filtering options; users can now filter their imagery based on image size and the proportion of no data pixels in image.
+Additionally, the user can toggle between on or off for the cloud mask, which is helpful when the cloud masking process fails and obscures non-cloudy regions.

 ### Tide
-Adopted pyTMD
-Simple script for FES14 [@lyard2021fes2014] data access Includes several models including FES14
-Includes polar-specific models
-Actively developed, well documented
-Split FES2014 tidal constituents into 11 global regions .. allows for very fast tide estimates Tide predictions = minutes, not hours
-Estimate tide height for any location by looking up what region and time, then call pyTMD to model the tide
+Tidal correction of shorelines involves estimating the tide height for any location and time using the pyTMD [@alley2017pytmd] API to model the tide. pyTMD provides an accessible script for FES14 [@lyard2021fes2014] model data access, includes several models other than FES14 includeing polar-specific models.
+We created an automated workflow that splits the FES2014 model data into 11 global regions.
+This allows the program to access only a subset of the data, facilitating fast tide estimates (in minutes rather than hours for long satellite time-series).

 ## Sessions